dfelinto/blender-manual/manual/modeling/modifiers/physics/particle_instance.rst

 Layers
 ------

-With these fields you can select the vertex color layers, which will be filled with colors based on the particles information.
+With these fields you can select the Color Attribute, which will be filled with colors based on the particles information.
-These vertex color layers can be used, for example, in a shader to add variance to a material.
+These Color Attributes can be used, for example, in a shader to add variance to a material.

 Index
-   A vertex color layer for values based on the particles index.
+   A Color Attribute for values based on the particles index.
 Value
-   A vertex color layer for random per-particle values.
+   A Color Attribute for random per-particle values.

 Examples